 Notes

-*If using fresh cranberries, I would recommend cutting them in half and freezing them for 20-30 minutes.
+If you’re using fresh cranberries, I would recommend cutting them in half and freezing them for 20-30 minutes.
 If you’re using dried cranberries, look for some that are still a bit plump and juicy.

-**Whisk 1 egg with 1 Tablespoon of water.
+To make egg wash, whisk 1 egg with 1 Tablespoon of water.
 Alternatively, you can use heavy cream.

 For an easier option, cut the scones into 8 triangles.
 To do so, quickly press the dough into a large 1” thick circle and cut the dough into 1/8ths with a sharp knife.